Qepanna/goFlux/README.md

 Here is a simple example on how to use the package with a single raw file from LGR gas analyzers.

-> BETA VERSION
+> FIRST RELEASE
 >
-> The package is ready to use, but errors may still occur.
-Please report
+> The package is ready to use and fully functional, but errors may still
-> any issues to the maintainer, Karelle Rheault (<karh@ign.ku.dk>),
+> occur.
+Please report any issues to the maintainer, Karelle Rheault
-> including script and raw data if necessary.
-Thank you for helping me
+> (<karh@ign.ku.dk>), including script and raw data if necessary.
+Thank
-> in the development of this tool! 🙏
+> you for helping me in the development of this tool! 🙏

 ### Installation